-Completion and Graduation Rates (Student Right to Know Act): The most recent completion, graduation and retention data is published on the University website on the Consumer Information page by graduate and professional degree program.
+Completion, Graduation and Employment Information (Student Right to Know Act): The most recent retention, completion, graduation and employment data is published on the University's Consumer Information page by graduate and professional degree program.
+Here you will also find information related to student performance on licensing exams and placement and employment rates.
 The undergraduate information may be obtained via the College Navigator site.

 Constitution and Citizenship Day Activities: SUNY Upstate Medical University conducts educational programs and activities on the United States Constitution each September 17, commemorating the September 17, 1787 signing of the constitution.
 However, when September 17 falls on a Saturday, Sunday or holiday, Constitution Day shall be held during the preceding or following week.
 Specific details are published on the University library website at http://upstate.libguides.com/content.php?pid=620106 .
 Educational information is highlighted via a dedicated webpage during the week of Constitution Day and copies of the US Constitution are made available to members of the community.

 Copyright Infringement Policy: The policy against copyright infringement, including the illegal downloading and/or sharing of electronic media files.
 This information is also located in the Student Handbook, Student Code of Conduct, Article IV #20.

 Cost of Attendance (COA) and Net Price Calculator (NPC): SUNY Upstate Medical University provides an electronic net price calculator on the University's financial aid home page along with direct and in-direct costs of each program.